 The one small downside of the Barista Express' steam wand is the fact that the machine takes a minute to get the wand up to pressure after pulling a shot.
 That means your espresso shot sits out in the air for a bit while you're prepping the milk.
 This can lead to oxidation and the espresso getting bitter.
 The easy fix for this is throwing a small splash of milk into your espresso right after you pull the shot (or maybe some flavored syrup, if that's your thing).
 That will hold the espresso's flavor while you wait for the steam wand to warm up and the milk to be prepped.

-Wit a list price of $600 the Barista Express certainly is not cheap.
+The Barista Express certainly is not cheap.
 However, seeing as it produces the kind of quality drinks we'd expect from much more expensive professional level machines, this represents a great value to the espresso aficionado that wants a brew at home option.
 If you're less concerned about taste and more concerned about convenience the Barista express will probably sit unused in the corner due to its somewhat involved brewing routine.
 If this is the case you'll find a much better value in a super-automatic machine.

 The Barista Express is for the connoisseur that wants an incredible tasting shot at home, and wants to be involved in the making of it.
 If smelling the beans as they grind, leveling and tamping the grins to create a flawlessly smooth extraction surface, and smirking as the pressure gauge acknowledges the quality of your handiwork sound like a fun morning routine, then this machine is for you.
 If you'd prefer something where you can push a button and then shovel down a quick breakfast while the machine autonomously crafts a cappuccino for you, look at one of the super-automatic machines we tested.